lucblassel/zlanderous.github.io/_posts/2019-02-26-what-are-decision-trees.markdown

 |        6.0        |        3.0       |        4.8        |        1.8       |  *virginica* |
 |        4.6        |        3.1       |        1.5        |        0.2       |   *setosa*   |

-A tree built on this subset (which we call the **training** or **learning** set), can look something like this:
+A tree built *(more commonly we say trained instead of built)* on this subset (which we call the **training** or **learning** set), can look something like this:
-{:refdef: style="text-align: center;"}
+<a id='simple-tree'> <a/>{:refdef: style="text-align: center;"}
 ![a simple decision tree]({{site.baseurl}}/assets/images/simple_tree.svg) {:refdef}
-Where the data is split at each node according to a condition on a feature, for example: *is the petal length lower or equal to 1.7cm?*
+Where the data is split in 2 at each node according to a condition on a feature, for example: *is the petal length lower or equal to 1.7cm?*.
+*(NB. we restrict ourselves to binary decision trees, meaning a node only splits into 2 subnodes, there are decision trees that are non binary but they are not commonly used)*
 This notion of splitting the data leads us quite well into our next section of seeing trees as partitions.

 # Trees are partitions